What is Transmission Control Protocol (TCP)?

-UDP is classified as a datagram protocol, or connectionless protocol, because it has no way of detecting whether both applications have finished their back-and-forth communication.
+- Unlike TCP, UDP is classified as a datagram protocol, or connectionless protocol, because it has no way of detecting whether both applications have finished their back-and-forth communication.

-The header of a UDP datagram contains far less information than a TCP segment header.
+- The header of a UDP datagram contains far less information than a TCP segment header.
 The UDP header also goes through much less processing at the transport layer in the interest of reduced latency.

-What TCP is used for
+What TCP is used for?

-TCP is used for organizing data in a way that ensures the secure transmission between the server and client.
+TCP is used for organizing data in a way that ensures secure transmission between the server and the client.
 It guarantees the integrity of data sent over the network, regardless of the amount.
 For this reason, it is used to transmit data from other higher-level protocols that require all transmitted data to arrive.

 Examples of these protocols include the following:

-- HTTP: For web access.
+- HTTP.
+For web access.

 These examples all exist at the application layer of the TCP/IP stack and send data downwards to TCP on the transport layer.

-Why TCP is important
+Why is TCP important?